Make It with You (TV series)

-Make It with You is a 2020 Philippine romantic comedy-drama television series broadcast by ABS-CBN.
-Directed by Cathy Garcia-Molina, it stars Enrique Gil and Liza Soberano.
-The series aired on the network's Primetime Bida evening block and worldwide via The Filipino Channel from January 13 to March 13, 2020, replacing Starla and was replaced by Ang sa Iyo ay Akin.
+Make It with You is a Philippine romantic comedy television series broadcast by ABS-CBN.
+Directed by Cathy Garcia-Molina, Richard I. Arellano, Theodore C. Boborol and Mae Cruz-Alviar, it stars Enrique Gil and Liza Soberano.
+It aired on the network's Primetime Bida line up and worldwide on TFC from January 13 to March 13, 2020, replacing Starla and was replaced by Ang sa Iyo ay Akin.

 History

-Make It with You was aired on ABS-CBN's Primetime Bida evening block every weeknights at 8:45 P.M. from January 13 to March 13, 2020 for a total of 45 episodes.
-Due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic in the Philippines, the drama was put on halt and was replaced by reruns of On the Wings of Love beginning March 16, 2020 until ceasing its free-to-air broadcast operations on May 5, 2020.
+Make It with You was aired on ABS-CBN's Primetime Bida evening block every weeknights at 8:30 P.M. from January 13 to March 13, 2020 for a total of 45 episodes.

+Due to the community quarantines caused by the COVID-19 pandemic in the Philippines, the drama's tapings were put on halt and its timeslot was replaced by reruns of On the Wings of Love from March 16, 2020 until the network ceased its free-to-air broadcast operations on May 5, 2020.

 Cancellation

 On June 4, 2020, it was announced that Make It with You was among the series cancelled, along with Pamilya Ko.
 This happened a month after ABS-CBN ceased its free-to-air broadcast operations on May 5, 2020, due to the cease and desist order issued by the National Telecommunications Commission (NTC) and Solicitor General Jose Calida.
 Director Theodore Boborol stated that "ABS-CBN was already badly hit by the pandemic, and then suffered a double blow when its renewal was not granted."